rjrudin/ml-migration-starter/README.md

 the MySQL JDBC driver (this is easily customized to use any database with any JDBC driver)
 1. Defaults to writing to MarkLogic using localhost/8000/admin/admin
 1. Has a Gradle task for launching the migration - "./gradlew migrate"

+The fact that this talks to MySQL by default is only so you can kick the tires on it as quickly as possible.
+It is of course expected that if you're not using MySQL, you'll remove the MySQL JDBC driver and add your own.

 ## How do I try this out?